genepattern/genepattern-server/gp-lsf-queue/README.txt

             lsf.num.job.submission.threads: 3
             lsf.num.job.completion.threads: 3

-1.e) move your JDBC driver to the Tomcat/common/lib folder.
-For oracle it is ojdbc14.jar.
+1.e) Double check that your JDBC driver is on the classpath.
+You can put it in the Tomcat/webapps/gp/WEB-INF/lib or Tomcat/common/lib folder.
-    mv webapps/gp/WEB-INF/lib/ojdbc14.jar common/lib
+    Drivers for oracle (ojdbc14.jar) and HSQLDB (hsqldb.jar) are already included by the GenePattern installer.

 2. Checkout, build, and deploy the Broad Core library 2.a) e.g. mkdir ~/Projects/BroadCore; cd Projects